Jacob Stallings Player Props: Marlins vs. Angels

-On Friday, Jacob Stallings (on the back of going 2-for-3 with two doubles and an RBI) and the Miami Marlins face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:38 PM ET.
+Jacob Stallings -- 2-for-3 with two doubles and an RBI in his last game -- will be in action for the Miami Marlins against the Los Angeles Angels, with Shohei Ohtani on the mound, on May 27 at 10:07 PM ET.

 In his last game, he collected two extra-base hits (2-for-3 with two doubles and an RBI) against the Rockies.